 Some maritime attractions in the region include the Hampton Roads Naval Museum, whose Naval staff offers tours of the Battleship Wisconsin and the Mariners' Museum in nearby Newport News, headquarters of the ironclad USS Monitor.

-The Virginia Marine Science Museum in nearby Virginia Beach is another popular destination, with huge aquarium exhibits as well as seagoing boat trips.
+The Virginia Aquarium & Marine Science Center in nearby Virginia Beach is another popular destination, with huge aquarium exhibits as well as seagoing boat trips.